mobilizingcs/teacher/readme.md

 	};

 The values correspond to files located in the `xml` subdirectory.
-For example, when the creates a class with Subject: `science` then the tool automatically deploys the campaigns `OneDayTrash.xml` and `TrashType` and adds these these campaigns to this class.
+For example, when the creates a class with Subject: `science` then the tool automatically deploys the campaigns `OneDayTrash.xml` and `TrashType.xml` and adds these these campaigns to this class.
+When deleting a class, the tool automatically deleted the corresponding campaigns (according to the naming convention mentioned above).

+## Managing users

+After selecting a class, the tool navigates to a page to allow the user to manipulate users in the class.
+Note that not all users are shown, only users that were created with the `/user/setup` API are listed.